 I wanted it to be a little different, so we went with an antique ladder instead of a crib mattress.
 YOU GUYS.
 I love so much how this project turned out!
 We still have a little touch up to do – you’ll probably notice the track hiding the cords on the ceiling needs to be patched, painted, etc. and I think I may want to do a little bit of touch up paint on the pendant lights, but I’m in looooove!
 Do you hear angels singing or is that just me?

 Oh and we are also thinking about possibly putting a dimmer switch on these lights…they’re so bright!
 But it was probably just a shock to finally turn them on after several months of living in half-dark!
 I took some photos with the lights on, and it was a little difficult to get good quality pictures.
-We have a weird awning over our kitchen window and I think that effects the natural lighting, so pictures are hard sometimes.
+We have a weird awning over our kitchen window – speaking of, my friend just got some fantastic new windows from MWT Windows, I would definitley be upgrading to them too but I don’t need to quite yet!
+Anyway, I think the awning effects the natural lighting, so pictures are hard sometimes.
 Perhaps we’ll take that awning down sometime.
 Do you see what I mean about the project spiral?? :)

 What do you think?
 It’s quite an improvement from the 1970’s ceiling fan huh?!
 Now the question becomes…where the heck do I find barstools?
 I can’t seem to find what I’m looking for!